AmandineHerrada/amandineherrada.github.io/content/authors/admin/_index.md

     date_start: 2020-06-01
     date_end: 2020-06-30
     summary: |
-      'Guidebook for the recognition of rhopaloceran lepidoptera present on the green roof of the Lacédémone reservoir (*available on LinkedIn*)'
+      Guidebook for the recognition of rhopaloceran lepidoptera present on the green roof of the Lacédémone reservoir (*available on LinkedIn*)
   - position: IUT internship
     company_name: Molecular Mechanisms in Neurodegenerative Dementia Laboratory (MMDN), U1198-EPHE-UM-Inserm, Montpellier
     company_url: ''